Back to stories

 Anthropic will need to accelerate its public communications around Mythos now that the cat — or rather, the capybara — is out of the bag.
 The company faces a delicate balancing act: acknowledging the leak without revealing more than it intended, while reassuring investors and partners that its security practices are sound.

 For the broader AI industry, the leak is a reminder that even the most safety-conscious labs are vulnerable to basic operational security failures.
+It wouldn't be the last such incident — a separate leak exposed Claude Code's entire source code just days later.
 The race to build ever-more-powerful AI systems continues to accelerate, and the stakes of keeping that work under wraps have never been higher.

 More in Models